 If modern Cupid had to be embodied, physically, it would look like one of the world’s global supply chain networks.
-Today, especially amidst the global pandemic, it’s hard to deliver love without logistics.
+Today, especially amidst the global pandemic, it’s hard to deliver love on Valentine’s Day without logistics.
 Flowers, cards, and chocolates are the first thing you might associate with the holiday of love.
 Ironically, delivering these signs of warm feelings requires planning a very robust cold supply chain to maintain the products’ condition.

 Valentine’s Day in Numbers

 According to estimates, spending on Valentine’s Day is going to hit record heights this year as retailers ramp up digitalization.
 In the UK, for example, retailers estimate a 26% increase in sales in 2021 compared to the previous year.
 Let’s look at some Valentine’s Day numbers to better understand how global it is, and how hard people involved with logistics work to deliver love in the form of a fresh bouquet or a chocolate box:

 - 95 million flowers (around 3000 tons) are transported from Latin America to the US by UPS alone